Pictures by Chris Marais

 Pieter and Elmarie are restless recyclers and redecorators, constantly re-organising and refining their playground, the Williston Mall.
 There are usually cats, ducks or chickens pottering around, along with ancient and picturesque cars.

 Thanks to Elmarie and Pieter’s daughter, this is a child-friendly place.
 If she’s around, Bianca is the charismatic hostess.
+Just note: it’s best to visit the Mall after lunch.

 Every little platteland town has a herbalist offering cures for eyebrow-raising conditions.